 Regardless of whether they are in the Adult or Child Track, Fellows may also pursue a minor elective rotation, depending on training needs and interests.
-For example, elective rotations may include: a) group therapy with adolescents (e.g., dialectical behavior therapy), b) training in evidence-based treatments for adolescent eating disorders, such as family-based treatment, c) assessment of children and adolescents with suspected autism spectrum disorder, d) cognitive behavioral therapy for children and adolescents with obsessive compulsive disorder, etc..
+For example, elective rotations may include: a) group therapy with adolescents (e.g., dialectical behavior therapy), b) training in evidence-based treatments for adolescent eating disorders, such as family-based treatment, c) assessment and treatment of children and adolescents with suspected autism spectrum disorder, d) cognitive behavioral therapy for children and adolescents with obsessive compulsive disorder or other anxiety disorders, and e) Parent-Child Interaction Therapy.
 The various clinical interventions are taught in this cluster by a combination of clinical experience, supervision, and seminars.